mikehostetler/browserswarm/README.md

 The dotCloud application is implemented as a `custom` service.
 This is because we require multiple languages in a single application container: Java, PHP and Node.
 Refer to the [dotCloud custom service documentation](http://docs.dotcloud.com/services/custom/) for the gorey details.

 The build script for the `custom` service is in [dotcloud-builder/builder](https://github.com/appendto/strider/blob/master/dotcloud-builder/builder).
-The most likely reason to edit this script is to change the version of Node.JS used to run Bendigo on production.
+The most likely reason to edit this script is to change the version of Node.JS used to run BrowserSwarm on production.

 The rest of the configuration is stored in the [dotcloud.yml](https://github.com/appendto/strider/blob/master/dotcloud.yml) file in the project root.
 This file specifies:

 - PHP5-cli package should be installed in the dotCloud container.
 - The MongoDB URL (`DB_URI` variable)
-- The Internet-accessible hostname of Bendigo (`SERVER_NAME` variable)
+- The Internet-accessible hostname of BrowserSwarm (`SERVER_NAME` variable)
 - The Github OAuth Application ID and Secret (`GITHUB_APP_ID` and `GITHUB_APP_SECRET` variables)
 - The SMTP server settings to send email (`SMTP_HOST`, `SMTP_USER`, `SMTP_PASS` variables) (currently using a free [Mailgun](http://mailgun.org) account)
 - The start command for the application server (`npm start`)